Stock events for Dick's Sporting Goods, Inc. (DKS)

 DKS’s Geographic footprint

-Dick's Sporting Goods has a substantial national presence with over 850 stores across 47 states in the U.S. The acquisition of Foot Locker has significantly expanded its reach, giving it a global footprint across 20 countries, including North America, Europe, Asia, and Australia, along with a licensed store presence in Europe, the Middle East, and Asia.
+Dick's Sporting Goods operates over 850 stores across 47 states in the United States.
+With the acquisition of Foot Locker in September 2025, the company expanded its international presence to North America, Europe, Asia, and Australia, with a licensed store presence in Europe, the Middle East, and Asia.
+The company plans to expand its experiential retail concepts, such as House of Sport, with plans for 75 to 100 locations by the end of fiscal year 2027.

 DKS Corporate Image Assessment